Selva1910/ChatGPTinArticulateStoryline360/README.md

-# ChatGPT API JavaScript Access
+# Using JavaScript in Articulate Storyline 360 Calling ChatGPT API

-This repository contains a simple JavaScript script to access the ChatGPT API from the Storyline platform.
+This repository contains a simple JavaScript script to access the ChatGPT API from the Articulate Storyline 360 platform.

 ## Table of Contents